Bout2GitIt/FontPicker/README.md

 # System Requirements:
 - MacOS
+If using Method 2 below:
 - Python

 # To Launch:
+METHOD 1:
+Download the DMG and install.

+METHOD 2:
 1. Download font_preview_app.py (or copy the code into a file and save with that name)
 2. Open a Terminal window at the enclosing folder
 3. Type the command 'python3 font_preview_app.py'